Raythonic/watiba/README.md

 _join_ and _wait_ can be controlled through parameters.
 Each are iterators paused with a sleep method and will throw an expiration exception should you set a limit for iterations.
-If an expiration value is not set, no exception will be thrown and the cycle will run only until the promise(s) are resolved.
+If an expiration value is not set, no exception will be thrown and the cycle will run only until the promise(s) are resolved.  _join_ and _wait_ are not affected by _spawn-ctl_.

+_watch_ is called to establish a separate asynchronous thread that will call back a function of your choosing should the command on the _spawn_ times out.
+This is different than _join_ and _wait_ in that _watch_ is not synchronous and does not pause.
+This is used to keep an eye on a spawned command and take action should it hang.
+Your watcher function is passed the promise on which the watcher was attached, and the arguments, if any, from the spawn expression.
+_watch_ can be controlled with the same arguments as _join_ and _wait_ and is not affected by _spawn-ctl_.

 Examples with controlling parameters:
 ```